staubsauger/ChessnutPy/README.md

 `python main.py`

-Make sure you have stockfish installed on your system systemwide, otherwise you have to configure a engine yourself.
-Either in Docs/default.config or better, `cp Docs/degault.config ~/.config/chessnutair.config` and configure your engine here (`engine_cmd`).
+Make sure you have stockfish installed systemwide, otherwise you have to configure a engine yourself by copying the default config to your config directory (ex. `cp Docs/default.config ~/.config/chessnutair.config`) and editing `engine_cmd` there.
+The programm will automatically copy it for you when it exists for the first time and will keep it updated if you change settings through the webinterface.